falconsmilie/backendcodechallenge/README.md

 | `repo-owner`  |    ✓     | Owner of the repository.                                      |
 | `repo-name`   |    ✓     | Name of the repository.                                       |

 Invalid or misspelled repository names will return an appropriate exception message.
-Malformed routes (e.g., missing parameters) redirect to the index route.
+Malformed routes (eg missing parameters) redirect to the index route.

-> [!IMPORTANT]
+> [!NOTE]
 > During development, i thought about implementing this as a scheduled job, rather than on-demand.

 ---